scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 };
 ```

 That constrains the shape, but shape is not truth.
-The application applies a
+A second boundary checks the
-second set of rules after parsing the result:
+meaning of the proposed value:

 - a short text value must be an exact contiguous substring of a cited fact;
 - a long answer can contain only complete, verified human prose passages;